 Rotor Design Optimization of the Proposed Magnetic Resolver

 The design optimization process applied to the proposed magnetic resolver is explained in this section.
-The rotor geometry has been optimized to achieve three main targets: minimize the use of magnetic materials, reach the desired level of fundamental flux amplitude, and minimize the harmonic distortion on the flux density waveform.
+The rotor geometry has been optimized to achieve three main targets:

+Minimize the use of magnetic materials as it will impact the final economical cost of the system.

+Reach a desired level of fundamental airgap flux amplitude.
+This is key as since higher airgap flux densities will increase the signal to noise ration of the output signal of the resolver.

+Minimize the total harmonic distortion (THD) on the flux density waveform.
+Low THD values are desired as it will easy the demodulation stage, increasing the dynamics of the resolver as well as its measurement error.

 Differential evolution optimization technique [13] was used to find the optimum solution in the design space using 2D finite element analysis (FEA).
 Rotor parameters are shown in Fig. 4 and Table.
-II.
+I.

 The desired properties of the Hall-effect sensor-based resolver are included in the objective function variable, On, of the multi-objective (MO) function (13): the total harmonic distortion (THD) of the flux density, O1, the magnitude of the airgap flux density, O2, and the volume of the permanent magnet (PM), O3; where wn is the weighting factor of each objective variable.
 The fundamental component of the airgap flux density will determine the sensitivity of the proposed resolver, where the THD indicates the quality of the signal for the rotor position estimation.
 The PM volume is included in the objective function to minimize the system cost, considering the magnetic materials compose a large portion of the total cost.
 The goal of the multi-objective optimization is to find a minimum cost of MO function, (13).
-More details about the variable used in the multi-objective optimization are in Table I; the penalty is used for eliminating designs that violate the geometric boundary shown in Table II.
+More details about the variable used in the multi-objective optimization are in Table II; the penalty is used for eliminating designs that violate the geometric boundary shown in Table I and Fig. 4.

+Geometric Parameters Description